kkruecke/cplus-documentation/notes/tree23.rst

     {
         Node *parent = pnode->parent;

-        // If pnode is a leaf, then all children are nullptrs. soleChild is only needed when pnode is an internal node. std::unique_ptr<Node> soleChild = (!pnode->isLeaf()) ? std::move(pnode->getNonNullChild()) : nullptr;
+        // If pnode is a leaf, then all children are nullptrs.
+The non-null child is only needed when pnode is an internal node. std::unique_ptr<Node> soleChild = (!pnode->isLeaf()) ? std::move(pnode->getNonNullChild()) : nullptr;

         std::unique_ptr<Node> node2Delete;